liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/02-creating-working-prototype/01-writing-your-first-liferay-application-intro.markdown

 Even though all you've done is generate it, the Guestbook project is ready to be built and deployed to @product@.
 Make sure that your server is running, and if it isn't, select it in the `Servers` pane and click the start button.
 After it starts, drag and drop the Guestbook project to the server.
+If this is your first time starting @product@ you'll go through a short wizard to get your server setup.

 <!-- Needs an image here showing the drag and drop, because it's not intuitive
 unless you see it. -Rich -->